 The mission of the Crafts Council is to promote the making and acceptance of quality handcrafted items through the provision of programs and services; to encourage and assist those who are creating and producing the future heirlooms of Prince Edward Island.

-Founded in 1972, the Crafts Council is the national charity for craft.
+Founded in 1972, the UK Crafts Council is a national charity for craft.

 Through a variety of activities, they inspire making, empower learning and nurture craft businesses.
 Further, they believe craft skills and knowledge enrich and uplift us as individuals, and, in doing so, will change our world for the better.